 Munish Wadhia (b.
 1972, Mombasa, Kenya) is an artist based in Stockholm and London.
 He is a recent graduate with a MA in Fine Art Painting from the Royal College of Art London.
 Munish received his BA in Fine Art Painting at Wimbledon College of Art, University Arts London.
 Munish has exhibited in London and Sweden and is currently exhibiting with a solo exhibition at Gislaveds Konsthall until April 2019, and upcoming at the Galleri Rostrum Malmo in August 2019.

 Related on AR:

-Munish Wadhia is an Artists at Risk Resident at IA-Art Lab Gnesta, part of the Immigré Artists (IA) and Artists at Risk (AR)-Nordic Network of Safe Haven Spaces.
+Munish Wadhia is an Artists at Risk Resident at IA-Art Lab Gnesta, part of the Immigré Artists (IA) and Artists at Risk (AR)-Nordic Network.
 The AR-Network is curated by Perpetuum Mobile (PM) and is coordinated by the AR-Secretariat, co-funded by Kone Foundation.
 This residency is funded by Nordic Culture Point.